Good practices when working with font families

 If you need to write using a specific font family but you are unsure if it will be available in the computers that will read it, you need to embed the font in the document.

-phpdocx doesn't include a method to embed fonts, so you need to open MS Word and generate a document with the font embedded in it.
+Fonts can also be embedded with MS Word generating a document with the fonts embedded in it.
 Then you can choose that document as a template for phpdocx.
 The embedded fonts must be TrueType or OpenType.

 To embed fonts in a DOCX, just enable the MS Word option Embed fonts in the file.
 E.g.: You can find this option in MS Word 2010 in FILE > Save > Preserve fidelity when sharing this document > Embed fonts in the file.